-$$\Delta B{ij} = 0.475 \cdot \Delta \text{Vol}{ij} \text{ with}$$ where $b{3,i} = c_3 + d{3,i}$ is the sum of a fixed parameter c_3 and a random tree-level term that varied for each tree i and sampled as $d{3,i} \sim N(0, \sigma{d3}), \sigma{d3}$, estimated from the volume increment fit data set.
-Thus, the parameter d_3 for the application varies from tree to tree and is being sampled from within the variability observed in the fit set. ε (the residual variation) is computed as a function of the diameter as presented in Eq.
-(5).
-All the parameters and the variance estimations were made by the Bayesian model within the MCMC loop.
+- where $b{3,i} = c_3 + d{3,i}$ is the sum of a fixed parameter c_3 and a random tree-level term - that varied for each tree i and sampled as: $d{3,i} \sim N(0, \sigma{d3})$, σ{d3} being estimated from - 280 the volume increment fit dataset.
+Thus, the parameter d3 for the application varies - 281 from tree to tree and is being sampled from within the variability observed in the fit - 282 set. ε (the residual variation) is computed as a function of the diameter as presented - in Eq.
+5. All the parameters and the variance estimations were made by the Bayesian - 284 model within the MCMC loop. - 285 3) In the third scenario, the biomass increment was defined as the product of the - 286 parametric estimations of both the WD and the annual volume increment: here only - 287 the fixed part of the models was used to produce both the WD and the volume - 288 increment estimations, while not accounting for random effects or residual variance. - 289 This represents the most common and probable use of such models, when no data are - available for a calibration.